In this article, I will be talking about NetBeans Version Control Feature with Mercurial Support.

 When code has been changed in the project it indicates it clearly in the Projects bar, You will see that the class name changes to Blue, this is a nice indication to keep track of the changes that you are making to the project.

 If you have made any changes when you have been trying to get something to work, we have all been there when we fix one thing and continue to try and fix other issues, well with version control in NetBeans you can always revert your code back to the last time that you had it fully functioning.

-I hope that this article has given you a good insight to NetBeans IDE and Mercurial Versioning Control.
+I hope that this article has given you a good insight into NetBeans IDE and Mercurial Versioning Control.

 What type of Version control do you use?
 What are your favourite features of version control in NetBeans?
 Let me know in the comments below.